jasonsjones/stack-lifo/README.md

 * This lends itself to a level of composition and abstraction which greatly simplifies this implementation.
-It provides a wrapper around only those methods of the linked list that we need to contstruct the properties of a stack data structure.
+It provides a wrapper around only those methods of the linked list that we need to construct the properties of a stack data structure.

 * The 'push' or 'pop' operations can be completed in O(1) time.